-Bachelor of Science in Nursing (RN to BSN) 129 - 131 Updated Effective with the January 3, 2025 start, the RN to BSN program has been updated, increasing the number of credits required for admission into the program while reducing the number of credits earned in the program, which also resulted in a reduction of semesters.
+Veterinary Technician 120 Corrected The VTT 262 course description has been moved from under the Professional Sequence V to under the Externship sequence.
+Bachelor of Science in Health Effective with the October 23, 2024 start, the Bachelor of Science in Health Care Administration Care Administration 126-128 Updated program has minor changes related to qualifying credits for admission into the program.
+See the following program pages for the updated course descriptions.
+Effective with the January 3, 2025 start, the RN to BSN program has been updated, increasing Bachelor of Science in Nursing 129 - 131 Updated the number of credits required for admission into the program while reducing the number of (RN to BSN) credits earned in the program, which also resulted in a reduction of semesters.
 The overall credits for the bachelor degree program has remained the same.
-Bachelor of Science in Radiologic Sciences 135-137 Updated The Bachelor of Science in Radiologic Sciences program has minor changes to the program course outline and course descriptions.
+Bachelor of Science in Radiologic The Bachelor of Science in Radiologic Sciences program has minor changes for the admissions Sciences 135 - 137 Updated requirements to the program.
+See the following program page for the updated information.
+Bachelor of Science in Radiologic 135-137 Undated The Bachelor of Science in Radiologic Sciences program has minor changes to the program Sciences 155-157 Updated course outline and course descriptions.
 See the following program pages for the updated information.
-Bachelor of Science in Respiratory Therapy 138-140 Updated The Bachelor of Science in Respiratory Therapy program has minor changes to the program course outline and course descriptions.
-See the following program pages for the updated information.
-Master of Science in Organizational Leadership - Health Care Administration and Public Health Administration Specialization 141 - 148 Updated The Master of Science in Organizational Leadership program (both specializations) have minor changes to the course prerequisites.
-See the following program pages for the updated course descriptions.
+The Bachelor of Science in Radiologic Sciences program has minor changes to the program Bachelor of Science in Radiologic 135 - 137 Updated course outline and course descriptions, and now includes two tracks.
+See the following program Sciences 155 - 157 Opualeu pages for the updated information.
+The Bachelor of Science in Respiratory Therapy program has minor changes to the program Bachelor of Science in 138-140 Updated course outline and course descriptions, and now includes two tracks.
+See the following program Respiratory Therapy 130-140 opuateu pages for the updated information.
+Bachelor of Science in Respiratory Therapy 138-140 Corrected The RES 450 course and EDU 450 course descriptions have been corrected.
+The Bachelor of Science in Respiratory Therapy program has minor changes to the program Bachelor of Science in 138-140 Updated course outline and course descriptions.
+See the following program pages for the updated Respiratory Therapy 100 140 opulicu information.
+Master of Science in Organizational Leadership - The Master of Science in Organizational Leadership program (both specializations) have Health Care Administration 141 - 148 Updated minor changes to the course prerequisites.
+See the following program pages for the and Public Health 111 110 opulled updated course descriptions.
+Administration Specialization L